bxparks/AceSegment/README.md

 other digits work normally, but sometimes, the remaining decimal points do not work at all.

-It is not uncommon for LED modules to be hardwired to the controller chip so that the positions of the digits (and sometimes segments) do not not match the logical arrangement described above.
+Sometimes the LED modules are hardwired to the controller chip so that the positions of the digits (and sometimes segments) do not not match the logical arrangement described above.
 Fortunately, we can rearrange the digit and segment bits in software so that everything is remapped to their correct places.
-For example, the diymore.cc 6-digit TM1637 LED module is wired so that the digits are appear in this order:
+For example, the diymore.cc 6-digit TM1637 LED module is wired so that the digits are displayed like this:

 ```
 2, 1, 0, 5, 4, 3